ravindra-ut/ravindra-ut.github.io/_posts/2026-03-25-speculative-decoding.md

 ---

-## The Problem: GPUs Hate Generating Text
+## The Problem

 Large language models generate tokens one at a time.
 Each token needs a full forward pass: load billions of weights from memory, multiply, sample, repeat.
-Modern GPUs are compute monsters but memory bottlenecks — an H100 can do 990 TFLOPS but reads memory at only 3.35 TB/s.
+Modern GPUs are compute monsters but memory bottlenecks, an H100 can do 990 TFLOPS but reads memory at only 3.35 TB/s.

 When generating one token at a time, the GPU loads all parameters, does a tiny multiply for a single token, then loads everything again.
 This is called being **memory-bandwidth bound**.
 The GPU spends most of its time waiting for data, not doing math.